flythereddflagg/flythereddflagg.github.io/python_book/docs/12-Math-and-Data.md

 | `//= `Double-divide-equals | `z = z // x` | No meaning                                    |
 | `%=` Modulo-equals         | `z = z % x`  | An expansion of the "old-style" formatting    |

-### Order of Operations
+## Order of Operations

-Python uses normal math conventions when evaluating math expressions the following order of operations is observed proceeding left to right when conflicts appear:
+Python uses common math conventions when evaluating math expressions the following order of operations is observed proceeding left to right when conflicts appear:

 1. Parentheses
 1. Exponents